LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Evaluation

 For the Context-Aware Test Generation stage, the Perceptual-Interaction Agent represents a fundamental component.
 Removing it prevents the system from obtaining GUI information and generating test cases.
 Thus, we only conduct an ablation experiment by removing the Decision-Generation Agent, creating the ``\toolNameSmall{} (w/o Decision-Generation Agent)'' variant.
 In this setting, the system skips the specialized decision-making strategy.
 Instead, it makes decisions via the LLM directly.

 \textbf{Results analysis.} Table~\ref{tab:ablation} presents the results of the ablation study.
 The first row establishes the baseline performance of the full \toolNameSmall{} on a 50\% sample of the Lin dataset.
-The subsequent rows show the performance after removing each of the three key agents.
+The subsequent three rows show the performance after removing each of the three agents.
+For reference, we also report the results of AppAgent and AutoDroid under the same experimental setting in this table.

 The results demonstrate that the Semantic-Retrieval, Knowledge-Fusion, and Decision-Generation agents are all critical to the effectiveness of \toolNameSmall{}.
 Removing the Semantic-Retrieval Agent causes the success-rate to drop from 70\% to 40\%, which validates the vital role of case retrieval in domain knowledge extraction.
 Similarly, removing the Knowledge-Fusion Agent and the Decision-Generation Agent leads to success-rate declines to 20\% and 30\%, respectively.
 This proves that both agents are indispensable for distilling business logic and planning decisions.